 6 things to do these school holidays on the Sunshine Coast

-School holidays creep up faster than a temper tantrum after red lemonade.
-If you’re trying to do a little last-minute planning and want some family fun, check out these kid-approved activities on the Sunshine Coast.
+If you’re trying to do a little last-minute planning and want some family fun, check out these fun things to do these school holidays on the Sunshine Coast.

 1. Adventurer for the day